alisterl/eBNSL/gobnilp/README.md

+(For information on the Python implementation of GOBNILP please consult the README.md file in the Python directory.
+This readme only concerns the C implementation.)

 GOBNILP is a C program which uses SCIP ( http://scip.zib.de/ ) to learn Bayesian network structure from complete discrete data (or precomputed local scores).
 If the BLAS, LAPACK and LAPACKE libraries are available it can also learn Gaussian BNs from continuous data (see below for more details on that).
-The version of GOBNILP that exists in this git repo is only guaranteed to work with SCIP 6.0.0.
-(It has yet to be 'tuned' to account for the changes between SCIP 4.0.0 and SCIP 6.0.0, so performance is typically worse than was the case with SCIP 4.0.0.)
-This repo also includes simple_gobnilp.py a simplified Python version of GOBNILP which works with Gurobi.
+The version of GOBNILP that exists in this git repo is only guaranteed to work with SCIP 6.0.1.
+(It has yet to be 'tuned' to account for the changes between SCIP 4.0.0 and SCIP 6.0.1, so performance is typically worse than was the case with SCIP 4.0.0.)

-When installing SCIP 6.0.0 install it using "make" rather than "cmake".
-GOBNILP cannot make use of the new symmetry breaking methods available in SCIP 6.0.0 so the following assumes you have not installed a version of SCIP which has access to these new methods.
-(If, however, you do install SCIP 6.0.0 with the "SYM=bliss" option you can still use GOBNILP with it, you will just be obliged to add the "SYM=bliss" option when making GOBNILP.)

-Let us suppose you have installed SCIP in the directory ~/local/src/scipoptsuite-6.0.0/scip.
+When installing SCIP 6.0.1 install it using "make" rather than "cmake".
+Let us suppose you have installed SCIP in the directory ~/local/src/scipoptsuite-6.0.1/scip.
 GOBNILP can either be installed to learn from discrete data (or pre-computed local scores) only or to additionally learn Gaussian networks using BGe scoring.
 In the latter case it is necessary to have the BLAS, LAPACK and LAPACKE libraries